pastagang/pastagang/paper/readme.md

 My go-to in this scenario is to remove my code altogether and make space (on the screen, and in the density of audio/visuals) for someone else to do something (which can reignite the spark in me again).
 When I'm solo, I need to try and keep a constant stream of new ideas going which I often find difficult.

-With certain people I very much feel that sense of inspiration far more strongly, it reminds me of the concept of a [^muse], but it's usually a two-way muse relationship, inspiring for both players.
+With certain people I very much feel that sense of inspiration far more strongly, it reminds me of the concept of a muse [^muse], but it's usually a two-way muse relationship, inspiring for both players.

 I suspect this is all old news to most accomplished musicians, particularly jazz/ improvisational-based players.
 I wonder, does this serve to help validate livecoding as an instrument?
 Does it even need validation?